 - (1) Conserve Existing Amenities: Planning efforts shall account for and, where practicable, preserve or restore existing site features that naturally retain stormwater on site, including vegetated areas, high infiltrating soils, and natural surface drainage patterns, such as meadows and trees. - (2) Minimize Impacts: Planning efforts shall account for and minimize, where practicable, land disturbance, impervious surface addition, and soil compaction.
 This may include removing unnecessary impervious areas, minimizing driveway and sidewalk widths, and sequencing construction to minimize compacted areas. - (3) Minimize Directly Connected Impervious Areas (MDCIA): Planning efforts shall account for and minimize impervious areas, such as rooftops and pavement, that directly drain to the stormwater utility system or a local stream without prior stormwater control.
 This may include using or integrating receiving pervious areas into the site landscape, such as vegetated swales and buffers.
-Where practicable, site drainage patterns shall be designed to promote sheet flow to vegetated area and roof downspouts shall be disconnected from direct discharge to the storm sewer.
-Receiving pervious areas shall be designed to slow runoff and promote infiltration.
+Where practicable, site drainage patterns shall be designed to promote sheet flow to vegetated area and roof downspouts shall be designed to slow runoff and promote infiltration.